Jay Kordich

 John Kordich (August 26, 1923 – May 27, 2017) was an American author who advocated juicing and juice fasting.
 He also marketed a line of "Juiceman" juicers and was a frequent fixture in television infomercials beginning in the 1990s.

 Early life

 Kordich was born near San Diego, California, and grew up in San Pedro, Los Angeles, where he was a football star at San Pedro High School.
-Kordich played college football for the University of Southern California in 1948 as a reserve running back.
-He was drafted in the 22nd round of the 1949 NFL draft by the Green Bay Packers, but claimed that before signing a pro contact, he was diagnosed with inoperable bladder cancer.
+He served in the United States Navy for three years during World War II.
+After leaving the military, Kordich played college football for the University of Southern California in 1948 as a reserve running back.
+He was drafted 214th overall in the 22nd round of the 1949 NFL draft by the Green Bay Packers, but claimed that before signing a pro contract, he was diagnosed with inoperable bladder cancer.
 Kordich stated that, inspired by the Gerson diet, he was cured of cancer by consuming 13 glasses of apple and carrot juice each day.

 Career

 Kordich authored The New York Times best seller The Juiceman's Power of Juicing, first published in 1992.
 He was involved in advertising a series of juicers, including the Juiceman Juicer.
 He lectured on the subject and appeared in television infomercials for the Juiceman Juicer.
 The product was sold through infomercials at the peak of the juicing craze in the summer of 1992.

 The juicer was marketed by Rick Cesari's Trillium HealthProducts, which had more than $100 million in sales attributed in part to the direct marketing of the Juiceman Juicer.
 In 1992, Consumer Reports tested Kordich's Juiceman II extractor and concluded that other competitive models were easier to clean, cheaper, and worked better.
 In 2011, Kordich developed the Jay Kordich PowerGrind Pro juicer.